Akatsuki667/holbertonschool-chatgpt-introduction/debugging/README.md

 #### Objectives
 - Use ChatGPT to document the code
 - Add the comments to this code.
 You should have 3 sections: function description, parameters and returns.

+### 5. Error Handling - Python Checkbook

+#### Objectives
+- Use ChatGPT to document the code
+- Fix the code, to prevent the program from crashing due to invalid input (e.g., non-numeric values), add error handling mechanisms.